 The increase in industry subsidies budgets has sparked renewed interest in understanding their impact.
-However, there remains significant uncertainty regarding the specific effects of subsidies on different types of recipients (Juhász, Lane and Rodrik, 2023).
-For instance, there is a belief that small or emerging firms tend to derive the highest benefits from public capital, which aids them in overcoming liquidity constraints (see e.g. Chodorow-Reich, 2014; Criscuolo et al., 2019; Siemer, 2019).
-On the other hand, market frictions may cause larger, more established producers to miss out on potential investment opportunities (see e.g. Hsieh and Olken, 2014; Akcigit et al., 2020).
+However, there remains significant uncertainty regarding the specific effects of subsidies on different types of recipients (Juhász, Lane & Rodrik 2023).
+For instance, there is a belief that small or emerging firms tend to derive the highest benefits from public capital, which aids them in overcoming liquidity constraints (see e.g. Chodorow-Reich 2014, Criscuolo et al. 2019, Siemer 2019).
+On the other hand, market frictions may cause larger, more established producers to miss out on potential investment opportunities (see e.g. Hsieh & Olken 2014, Akcigit et al. 2020).

 Against this backdrop, discretionary power by bureaucrats and politicians can potentially enhance rigid policy rules by incorporating additional information about the quality of firms and projects into subsidy allocation; or, it can help direct public support towards disadvantaged areas and groups.
-On the other hand, discretionary power increases the risk that subsidies serve private benefits rather than the public interest, as exemplified by cases involving political connections (see, e.g. Fisman, 2001).
-This "rules vs. discretion" dilemma is a longstanding concept in macroeconomic policy (Persson and Tabellini, 2002) and extends to various areas of government intervention, including industrial policy (Laffont, 1996).
+On the other hand, discretionary power increases the risk that subsidies serve private benefits rather than the public interest, as exemplified by cases involving political connections (see, e.g. Fisman 2001).
+This "rules vs. discretion" dilemma is a longstanding concept in macroeconomic policy (Persson & Tabellini 2002) and extends to various areas of government intervention, including industrial policy (Laffont 1996).

-In this paper, we examine the relevance of firm characteristics and allocation criteria, with a specific focus on the rules versus discretion trade-off, to assess the effectiveness of public subsidies provided to private firms.
-Specifically, we investigate the impact of Italian Law 488/92 (henceforth L488/92), which stands as the largest program of investment subsidies ever implemented in Italy and one of the largest in Europe (Giavazzi, D'Alberti, Moliterni, Polo and Schivardi, 2012).
-Over a period spanning from 1996 to 2007, L488/92 financed a total of 77,000 investment projects through 35 open calls with a total budget of nearly €26 billion (at constant 2010 prices), partly sourced from the EU's ERDF.
+In this paper, we examine the relevance of firm characteristics and allocation criteria, 1 with a specific focus on the rules versus discretion trade-off, to assess the effectiveness of public subsidies provided to private firms.
+Specifically, we investigate the impact of Ital-3 ian Law 488/92 (henceforth L488/92), which stands as the largest program of investment subsidies ever implemented in Italy and one of the largest in Europe (Giavazzi, D'Alberti, Moliterni, Polo & Schivardi 2012).
+Over a period spanning from 1996 to 2007, L488/92 financed 77,000 investment projects through 35 open calls with a total budget of nearly 7 €26 billion (at constant 2010 prices), partly sourced from the EU's ERDF.
+8

 To assess the impact of these funds on firm investment, job creation, and productivity, we need to tackle three key challenges commonly encountered in policy evaluations.
-First, to ensure internal validity, we must compare subsidized and non-subsidized firms that are similar in all aspects, except for the subsidy receipt.
+First, 10 to ensure internal validity, we must compare subsidized and non-subsidized firms that are similar in all aspects, except for the subsidy receipt.
 Second, the effect of the subsidy may be heterogeneous across firms.
 Third, and relatedly, it can be challenging to interpret the external validity of estimates in different contexts or when different allocation criteria are considered.

 These objectives involve important trade-offs.
-To establish internal validity, we typically estimate average treatment effects among a subset of "compliers" with plausibly exogenous variation.
-However, relying solely on average treatment effects might mask substantial heterogeneity, and restricting the analysis to small sub-populations of compliers may severly limit the external validity of the estimates.
+To establish internal validity, we estimate average treatment effects among a subset of "compliers" with plausibly exogenous variation.
+However, relying solely on average treatment effects might mask substantial heterogeneity, and restricting the analysis to small sub-populations of compliers may severely limit the external validity of the estimates.
 These limitations hinder our ability to evaluate the effectiveness of alternative allocation schemes, which would be valuable for policy evaluation purposes.

-To address these limitations, we leverage recent methodological advances in Regression Discontinuity (RD) analysis (Angrist and Rokkanen, 2015; Dong and Lewbel, 2015; Cattaneo, Keele, Titiunik and Vazquez-Bare, 2021; Bertanha, 2020).
-These methods provide testable restrictions under which one can extrapolate estimated treatment effects to different sub-populations of inframarginal units away from the RD cutoff.
+To address these limitations, we leverage recent methodological advances in Regression Discontinuity (RD) analysis (Angrist & Rokkanen 2015) which provide testable restrictions under which one can extrapolate estimated treatment effects to different sub-populations of inframarginal units away from the RD cutoff.
 Together with the specific features of L488/92 and detailed firm-level data, these results allow us to characterize the heterogeneity of treatment effects across different types of firms.
 Furthermore, we can compute policy effects under actual and counterfactual allocations.